Cat Hiding Behavior: When to Worry & When It's Normal

 Cats are both predator and prey in the wild, which means they're wired to find cozy, safe hideouts.

-According to VCA Animal Hospitals, hiding provides comfort and a sense of control over their environment.
+VCA Animal Hospitals points out that hiding provides comfort and a sense of control over their environment.

 Moving?
 New roommate?
-Switched from tuna to “ocean whitefish” flavored kibble (aka betrayal in a bag)?
+Switched from tuna to "ocean whitefish" flavored kibble?

 Stress is one of the biggest reasons cats go MIA.
-ASPCA notes that even minor household changes can trigger hiding, aggression, or appetite changes.
+The ASPCA says even minor household changes can trigger hiding, aggression, or appetite changes.

-Basically, your cat is not “just sensitive.”
-It’s trying to survive your life choices.
+Your cat isn't "just sensitive", they're trying to survive your life choices.

 Here's where it gets serious.

-When cats don’t feel well, their instinct is to hide, a leftover survival behavior from their wild ancestors.
+When cats don't feel well, their instinct is to hide, a leftover survival behavior from their wild ancestors who knew looking weak meant becoming lunch.

 So if your normally social cat suddenly ghosts you for more than a day, something could be off.

-According to PetMD sudden or prolonged hiding can signal medical issues like:
+PetMD notes that sudden or prolonged hiding can signal medical issues like:

 How Long Is "Too Long" to Hide?